-While vulnerability management has been a mandatory practice for development and security teams for quite a while, professionals and stakeholders are getting wise to the fact that vulnerability management is much more than running a quarterly vulnerability scan and submitting a remediation management plan.
+While vulnerability management programs has been a mandatory process for development and security teams for quite a while, professionals and stakeholders are getting wise to the fact that vulnerability management is much more than running a quarterly vulnerability scan and submitting a remediation management plan.

-Vulnerability Management Best Practices: Staying A Step Ahead of Security Vulnerabilities
+Vulnerability Management Process: Staying A Step Ahead of Security Vulnerabilities

-Typically, a vulnerability management program includes three components: identification, prioritization, and remediation.
+Typically, a vulnerability management process includes three components: identification, prioritization, and remediation.
 Each one of the practices is constantly evolving to address new software environments and security threats.

 Developers, security experts, and stakeholders have to keep up with vulnerability management best practices if they want to stay on top of their security game, and who better to weigh in than some of the top industry analysts and providers of vulnerability management solutions.